 Three things make repetition easier:

-1. Clarity
+- Clarity

-When expectations are simple and specific, repetition feels natural.
+When expectations are simple and specific, repetition feels natural. - Consistency

-When signals appear at the right time, people follow them.
+When signals appear at the right time, people follow them. - Reinforcement

 Also read:- Case Study: 30% Improvement in Team Productivity

-CHRO Behaviour Reinforcement Tools From Gwork
+CHRO Behavior Reinforcement Tools From Gwork

 Here’s how Gwork supports CHROs:

-1. Behaviour activation at scale
+1. Behavior activation at scale

 Gwork helps teams start new habits with clear cues, ready-made templates, and simple routines.

-2. Behaviour tracking
+2. Behavior tracking

 3. Daily habit systems for employees